qudratyunusov/qudratyunusov/Roadmap.md

 * Reverse cache files in /dev_hdd1/.
 Ask _BlackDaemon_ to get them.
 * Improve PSF Loader in order to make *PARAM.SFO files* given the parameters.
 * Implement new module functions.
 Specifically (ordered from more to less important):
-    * cellGameCreateGameData: Handle game data installations.
+    * cellGameCreateGameData: Handle game data installations (required by [BLUS30735](http://www.emunewz.net/forum/showthread.php?tid=156834&pid=212822#pid212822).
     * cellJpgDec: Allow to downscale JPG images while decoding them.
 * Implement more lv2 SysCalls.
 Specifically (ordered from more to less important):
     * 150, 154, 151 used by games like _NBA Unrivaled [NPUB30146]_.